 Former Chambers & Partners Professional Negligence QC of the year, Patrick has appeared in many leading cases at appellate level.

-He defended expert witness immunity in the Supreme Court in Jones v Kaney.
 If you believe the Directories: “a wonderful advocate”, “”extremely bright and very personable – a formidable opponent” [Chambers].
 “He is fantastic on his feet and I have the utmost confidence in him.”
 “One of, if not THE best for professional negligence claims.
 He is calm, tactical and holds his nerve.”
-[Chambers] “A Rolls-Royce silk … able and approachable in equal measure, one of the most in demand professional indemnity barristers … first port of call, particularly when it comes to large surveyors’ and valuers’ claims … a towering courtroom presence .. superb in complex heavyweight cases, known for razor-sharp mind and ability to take a witness apart.”
+[Chambers] “A Rolls-Royce silk … able and approachable in equal measure, one of the most in demand professional indemnity barristers … a towering courtroom presence .. superb in complex heavyweight cases, known for razor-sharp mind and ability to take a witness apart.”
 [Chambers] “very charismatic and good with clients; he is able and approachable in equal measure” [Chambers].
 “He is a brilliant lawyer with a real appreciation of the ‘human’ side of cases”, “a superb advocate, who always manages to engage the court and present arguments in a compelling fashion”, “highly persuasive” and “can make complicated arguments understandable” [Legal 500].
 “He has a fantastic manner and outstanding judgement”, “Inspires great confidence and tackles problem with the minimum of stress” [Legal 500].

-Many of his recent professional negligence cases have been in the commercial and company law sectors.
-This work fits well with his expertise in auditors’ negligence and his involvement in claims against investment/pensions advisers, tax advisers, and other financial services professionals.
+He practises principally in the commercial and company law sectors.
+This work fits well with his expertise in auditors’ negligence and his involvement in claims against pensions advisers, tax advisers, and other financial services professionals.
 He is numerate (as barristers go).
 He is retained in cases where effective cross-examination is considered critical.
-Many of his cases involve allegations of fraud or other impropriety in the commercial world, and he is prepared to read closely large amounts of material in order to find out what really went on, and then – if necessary – to go to court to prove it.
+Many of his cases involve allegations of impropriety in the commercial world, and he is prepared to read closely large amounts of material in order to find out what really went on, and then – if necessary – to go to court to prove it.
+He has acted in many leading cases involving the development of equitable rules concerning fiduciary obligations in a commercial context, and the interplay between trust, contract, and fraud.

 He is a co-author of the chapter on solicitors’ negligence in the Lloyds looseleaf on Professional Negligence.